Thayjes/Robotic_solution/README.md

 It also depends on the length of the interval over which the samples are collected.
 Here are some considerations to help determine a suitable number of samples:

-* System Dynamics: The number of samples depends on how fast the state of the system changes.
-For the application of robotic arms this depends on joint acceleration limits.
-If the arm joints change at around 20Hz then we need to sample atleast 40 samples.

-* Control Loop Frequency: The sampling rate should be aligned with the control loop frequency.
-If your control algorithm operates at a specific frequency, it's advisable to sample at a rate that's an integer multiple of that control loop frequency.
-For example, if your control loop runs at 50 Hz, sampling at 200 Hz is reasonable.

-* Time Delay: The delay introduced by the sensor should also be factored in.
+* Time Delay: The delay introduced by the sensor should be prioritized.
   To account for this delay and provide real-time control, we should sample at a rate that ensures we receive new data before the control algorithm operates.
 If we want our control loop to operate at 500Hz, this only allows a delay of 1 ms for each sensor request.
 If we want 50 samples per loop, the time delay is 25 ms (to sample) + 1-3 ms, if this is an important factor we can further reduce the number of samples.

 So for a delay of 2 ms in total, we can only afford 1-2 samples for the custom service call.
-  For the sensor server service call, there should be no delay as it is simply returning the latest data.
+For the sensor server service call, there should be no delay as it is asynchronously reading the data.
 So we should be able to increase the number of samples as needed for that call.
 I selected a number of samples of 100.

-  Based on the above criteria and depending on the system constraints we can set number of samples around 1-2 for the first service call.
-  And 50-100 for the second service call.
+* System Dynamics: The number of samples depends on how fast the state of the system changes.
+For the application of robotic arms this depends on joint acceleration limits.
+If the arm joints change at around 20Hz then we need atleast 40 samples in each iteration of the control loop to capture these dynamics.

+* Control Loop Frequency: The sampling rate should be aligned with the control loop frequency.
+If your control algorithm operates at a specific frequency, it's advisable to sample at a rate that's an integer multiple of that control loop frequency.
+This ensures that the control actions are applied at regular intervals and leads to more predictable and stable control.

 ### Note on the Sensor Client Implementation